Stefan-Manek/code-portfolio/Tuppersat Project/README.md

 Code is written to interface with temperature and pressure sensors, as well as a USB GPS receiver.

 The physical sensors and components are required to run the code, but it is included for demonstration only.

+This project is still a work in progress and further development is required before the satellite will be flown.